 7 Famous Ukulele Songs That You Can Learn

 Developed in Hawaii during the 19th century, the ukulele has been riding a big wave of popularity since the 1990s.
-And with its indefatigably cheerful sound, unintimidating size, and just four strings to master (depending on the type of Uke you have, of course) it’s easy to see why learning to play popular songs on the ukulele has become such a major trend around the world!
+With its cheerful sound, unintimidating size, and just four (or five!) strings to master (depending on the type of Uke you have, of course) it’s easy to see why learning to play popular songs on the ukulele has become such a major trend around the world!

 So let’s take a look at some of the most famous and most popular Ukulele songs.

 The album Facing Future by Hawaiian musician Israel “Iz” Kaʻanoʻi Kamakawiwoʻole came out in 1993, unleashing the catchy, reggae-infused medley of “Somewhere Over the Rainbow” and “What a Wonderful World” that set today’s ukulele wave in motion.
 Its appearance in a plethora of movies, TV series, and commercials helped propel the medley as well as the much-cherished ode to rainbows to the top of the list of most popular ukulele songs ever.

 Further Reading – How to Play Somewhere Over the Rainbow on Ukulele

 Originally featured in the 1961 Elvis Presley romantic comedy Blue Hawaii, the song “Can’t Help Falling in Love” joined the pantheon of most beloved ukulele songs after Twenty One Pilots released their endearing ukulele cover video of it in 2012.

 For those who have picked up the ukulele because it is so easy to learn, upbeat popular songs with simple chord structures are great options to start with.
 So Maroon 5’s irresistible three-chord pop hit “Sunday Morning” perfectly fits the bill.